Inventory Files / Hosts Files in Ansible¶

 ansible_user: root

-uses a nested structure.
+yaml uses a nested structure.

 Testing a Hosts File¶

-Test the inventory you've specified by using ansible servers
+Test the inventory you've specified by using ansible servers.

 You can see how Ansible looks at your hosts file: